day8/re-frame-10x/README.md

 ## How does it work?

 re-frame has instrumentation to collect traces throughout various important points in the lifecycle of a re-frame app. re-frame-trace is a consumer of these traces, and provides visualisations of the traces.
 These traces have a well-defined structure, and will eventually be standardised, allowing other developers to create their own tooling to work against the traces.
 Currently, re-frame's tracing and re-frame-trace are in alpha and are subject to change at any time.
-Caveat usor [sic].

 ## Getting started